-13 Republic of Nauru (2014) Household Income and Expenditure Survey (HIES) 2012/2013.
+&lt;sup>13 Republic of Nauru (2014) Household Income and Expenditure Survey (HIES) 2012/2013.
 Main analytical report.

-14 UNSDG Data website.
+&lt;sup>14 UNSDG Data website.
 Accessed 20/12/2021.

-15 UNDP.
+&lt;sup>15 UNDP.
 Human Development Index.
 Country webpage Nauru.
 Accessed 14/01/2022.
 Available here.

-catch estimates therefore vary depending on survey methods and year.
-The latest attempt17 recorded coastal commercial fisheries production at 163 tonnes, and coastal subsistence fisheries production at 210 tonnes, for a total of 373 tonnes in 2016, worth 2,036,713 USD (1,071,275 USD and 965,438 USD respectively)18.
+Coastal fishing is carried out for subsistence purposes and is sold in local markets.
+There is no consistent statistical system to cover all of Nauru's coastal fisheries (encompassing commercial and subsistence fishing), catch estimates therefore vary depending on survey methods and year.
+The latest attempt recorded coastal commercial fisheries production at 163 tonnes, and coastal subsistence fisheries production at 210 tonnes, for a total of 373 tonnes in 2016, worth 2,036,713 USD (1,071,275 USD and 965,438 USD respectively).
 Nauru's artisanal fleet comprises small (less than 6 m) powered skiffs or canoes operated by local fishers.
 The catch obtained from fishing in shallow inshore waters is landed all around Nauru wherever fishers can swim, wade, or walk ashore.
 Most of the catch from fishing further offshore from canoes and skiffs is landed at a few artificial channels through the fringing reef.
 The powered boats are mostly used for trolling and often target pelagic species.
 Table 1 below presents the main species caught in coastal fisheries activities.